 A.J.
 Adam Piesporter Riesling

 The second village wine, sourced entirely from the south facing hillside of the Piesporter Goldtropfchen, closer to Dhron.
 Adam has several parcels here that he farms in this area including a micro parcel called Laychen, named for the small and broken weathered grey slate in this area.
 The Piesport bottling is done 100% in stainless steel, and is more feminine and delicate than the Dhroner Riesling.
 Orange blossom, damson plum and red pear on the palate.
-The finish has a wonderful powdered rock flavor that Terry compared to the mineral element in vin clair from Champagne, but with much more fruit.
+The finish has a wonderful powdered rock flavor that can be compared to the mineral element in vin clair from Champagne, but with much more fruit.

 A.J.
 Adam Hofberg Riesling (GG) Trocken